AlrikOlson/robco-terminal/README.md

 ![ROBCO Termlink Emulator Screenshot](screenshot.png)

-A simple Fallout-inspired terminal emulator that tries to bring some of the retro-style interface and immersive feel of Fallout's terminals to your computer.
-This project is built with Python, Pygame, and OpenGL, and it includes some CRT effects and basic AI functionality using models from OpenAI, Anthropic, and NVIDIA.
+As a fan of the Fallout series, I wanted to try my hand at recreating the iconic in-game terminal interface.
+This project is a simple attempt to capture some of the retro-style look and feel of those terminals using Python, Pygame, and OpenGL.
+It includes basic CRT effects and experimental AI functionality powered by models from OpenAI, Anthropic, and Meta (via NVIDIA Build).

+This emulator is still a work in progress, and I've received a lot of helpful guidance from AI assistants like GPT-4 and Claude 3 Opus along the way.
+While it may not be perfect, I hope it provides a fun and nostalgic experience for fellow Fallout enthusiasts.

 ## Features